lurgh/infinitive/README.md

 Active development and testing are still under way.
 In particular we still need to look into the following:
   * Still hoping to figure out how Dehumidify action is represented so we can reflect it in the UI/API - may need to resort to heuristics
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the actual zone configs are hiding in there somewhere
+  * Auto-detect the zone airflow weighting (currently hard-coded to my system)
   * MQTT: maybe support a read-only option
   * MQTT: controls to change per-zone overrideDuration
   * Consider changing MQTT discovery to be device-based